(v) Provisions, contingent liabilities and contingent assets

 It is not practicable for the Company to estimate the timings of cash outflows , if any in respect of above pending resolutions of the respective proceedings.

-The Company has process whereby periodically all long-term contracts are assessed for material foreseeable losses.
-At the year end, Company has reviewed and ensured that adequate provision as required under any law/accounting standard for material foreseeable losses on such long-term contracts has been made in the books of accounts.
+The Company has process whereby periodically all long term contracts are assessed for material foreseeable losses.
+At the year end, Company has reviewed and no material foreseeable losses on such long term contracts has been made in the books of accounts.

 The Company is into the business of retail in India which in the context of Indian Accounting Standards 108 - “Segment Information” represents single reportable business segment.
 Information reported to The Chief Operating Decision Maker, for the purposes of resource allocation and assessment of segment performance focuses on the types of products sold / business conducted.
-The revenues, total expenses and net profit as per the statement of the profit and loss represents the revenue, total expenses and the net profit of the sole reportable segment.
-No single customer represents 10% or more of the Company's total revenue for the year ended 31st March, 2025 and 31st March, 2024.
+The revenues, total expenses , net profit and the assets as per the financial statement represents the revenue, total expenses , net profit and the assets of the sole reportable segment.
+No single customer represents 10% or more of the Company's total revenue for the year ended 31st March, 2026 and 31st March, 2025.

 39 The Company has not entered into any derivative transaction during the year.
 Unhedged foreign currency exposure at the end of the year is NIL.